Limits and decomposition of de Bruijn's additive systems: Abstract

 \section{Abstract}

-An additive system for the nonnegative integers is a family $(A_i)_{i\in I}$ of sets of nonnegative integers with $0 \in A_i$ for all $i \in I$ such that every nonnegative integer can be written uniquely in the form $\sum_{i\in I} a_i$ with $a_i \in A_i$ for all $i$ and $a_i \neq 0$ for only finitely many $i$.
-In 1956, de Bruijn proved that every additive system is constructed from from an infinite sequence $(g_i )_{i \in \N}$ of integers with $g_i \geq 2$ for all $i$, or is a contraction of such a system.
-This paper gives a complete classification of the ``uncontractable'' or ``indecomposable'' additive systems, and also considers limits and stability of additive systems.
+An \emph{additive system} for the nonnegative integers is a family $(A_i)_{i\in I}$ of sets of nonnegative integers with $0 \in A_i$ for all $i \in I$ such that every nonnegative integer can be written uniquely in the form $\sum_{i\in I} a_i$ with $a_i \in A_i$ for all $i$ and $a_i \neq 0$ for only finitely many $i$.
+In 1956, de Bruijn proved that every additive system is constructed from an infinite sequence $(g_i )_{i \in \N}$ of integers with $g_i \geq 2$ for all $i$, or is a contraction of such a system.
+This paper discusses limits and the stability of additive systems, and also describes the ``uncontractable'' or ``indecomposable'' additive systems.